Gossiped and Quantized Online Multi-Kernel Learning: Experimental results and conclusions

 To validate \autoref{thm:main}, we have tested \autoref{alg:gossipOMKL} with real datasets for binary classification, with different topologies, and using different values of quantization level.
 We have used the well-known Kernel Logistic Regression (KLR) loss function \cite{scholkopf2002learning}, i.e., the loss function \eqref{eq:loss_function} is defined as

+where we have used $\Omega(\lVert \bm{\theta} \rVert^2) = \lVert \bm{\theta} \rVert^2$.
 We have conducted our experiments with three datasets: Banana, Credit-Card, and MNIST.
 The synthetic data from the Banana dataset \cite{ratsch2001soft} ($n = 5300, d = 2$) are two non-linearly separable clusters.
 The Credit-Card dataset \cite{yeh2009comparisons} ($n = 30000, d = 2$) contains data from credit card users, such as their credit history and whether they have defaulted or not.
 It is obtained from the UCI machine learning repository \cite{Dua:2019}.
-The MNIST dataset \cite{lecun1998mnist} ($n = 70000, d = 784$) contains pictures of handwritten digits 0 to 9 and their corresponding labels.
+The MNIST dataset \cite{lecun1998mnist} ($n = 70000, d = 784$) is a labeled set of handwritten digits from 0 to 9.
 We divide them into two classes, those that are number 8 and those that are not.

-Our experimental setup has $J=20$ nodes, dimension $D = 20$ for our RF approximation, regularization parameter $\lambda = 0.001$, and three Gaussian kernels with $\sigma \in \{1, 3, 5\}$.
-Simulations have been performed 10 times with different sets of Random Features and the corresponding mean is plotted.
+Our experimental setup has $J=20$ nodes, dimension $D = 20$ for our RF approximation, regularization parameter $\lambda = 0.001$, and three Gaussian kernels with $\sigma \in \{1, 3, 5\}$, where a Gaussian kernel with parameter $\sigma$ is defined as $\kappa(\bm{x}, \bm{x'}) = \exp{[-\lVert \bm{x} - \bm{x'}\rVert^2 / (2\sigma^2)]}$.
+Simulations have been performed 100 times with different sets of Random Features and the corresponding mean of the loss function is plotted.
+We report the loss instead of the classification accuracy because the difference in the latter is minimal.
 We have used the quantizer described in \eqref{eq:quantizer} with 7 levels of quantization, that is, 3 bits per element in any transmitted array.
 Our learning rates are $\eta = 0.01$ and $\gamma = 0.9 \eta=0.009$.

 \autoref{fig:LossComp} compares the performance of our algorithm versus two benchmarks.
 Since \autoref{alg:gossipOMKL} can be viewed as an extension of \cite{OMKL} to non-complete graphs, the first benchmark for comparison is the OMKL algorithm from \cite{OMKL}.
-There is no significant performance difference between OMKL and our gossiped OMKL.
+There is a small difference between the performance of OMKL and that of our gossiped OMKL although OMKL requires many more inter-node communications.
 This is despite the fact that OMKL is run over a complete topology, but the gossiped OMKL is executed over the worst-case scenario, i.e., a path topology that includes much smaller number of connections and as a result requires much less communication.

 Gossiped OMKL can also be considered as an extension of \cite{Koloskova2019} to multi-kernel learning, which justifies using the single-kernel SGD from \cite{Koloskova2019} as our second benchmark.
 Gossiped OMKL using three kernels clearly outperforms the single-kernel approach, named Koloskova in \autoref{fig:LossComp}.